Frequently Asked Questions

 It depends on how quickly we can file your application, and if new laws are passed by the US government to process application backlogs.

-If you are from China, unfortunately, we have bad news – wait times are around 14 years due to overwhelming demand.
+If you are from China, unfortunately, we have bad news – wait times to move to America are around 14 years due to overwhelming demand.

 What are all the costs associated with the process, and who are they paid to?

-Most of the costs associated with this process vary widely – and will vary based on a few key decisions EIC will advise you on.
-You should budget around 13% in costs, paid mostly to the U.S. project you will invest in and a U.S. law firm that will process your case.
+Most of the costs associated with this process vary widely – and will vary based on a few key decisions.
+The main cost is the Administrative Fee paid directly to the U.S. project you will invest in.
+This fee will range from around $70,000 all the way down to $0 depending on the exact project you invest in!

 What Happens to my Investment if my Visa is Denied?